 - hash: Stores the dictionary words as the keys of a hash and does a key existence check to determine whether a word is spelled correctly.
 Lookups are very fast, but this method uses more memory.

 - binary search: Concatenates dictionary words of identical length into sets of long strings and uses binary search in these strings to check whether a word exists in the dictionary.
 It uses less memory than the hash implementation, but lookups are slower.
+This method was abandoned as it became impractical to implement for some features.

 Practice vs. Theory